Gwen Korebrits, CEO & Co-Founder

 Angus has seen the impact Dance Health Alliance™ makes on those who take part in the classes and hopes to use his business experience to help Dance Health Alliance™ reach more people.

-Dr Ameeta Gajjar, Director
+Dr Ameeta Gajjar, Medical Advisor

 Dr. Amy Gajjar is an Integrative General Practitioner working at the Wholistic Medical Centre in Surry Hills.
 She trained and worked in London as a GP before coming to Sydney, where she has obtained her Fellowship with ACNEM (Australasian College of Nutritional and Environmental Medicine) and ASLM (Australasian Society of Lifestyle Medicine) and is a Board Certified Lifestyle Medicine Physician.